ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 ---
 # Beyond Ad-Hoc commands: playbooks

-Since most of the time the activity is not a single command, and Ad-Hoc `ansible` command we used till now are limited to a single task; we can group many tasks together to form a **play**, and many plays to form a **playbook** (and many playbooks to form a **role**)
+The Ad-Hoc `ansible` command we used till now are limited to a single task, but most of the time the activity to perform is not a single command.
+We can group many tasks together to form a **play**, and many plays to form a **playbook** (and again many playbooks to form a **role**).
+Let's say we want to install and configure a web server and start with a basic shell script:

 ---
-FROM A BASIC SHELL SCRIPT
+## FROM A BASIC SHELL SCRIPT

 ```bash
 # Install Apache.